ExplorerOS/ExplorerOS/README.md

 It calls jQuery APIs, 1.x/2.x/3.x depending on your needs.
 It currently also calls velocityJS APIs as it's a fast animation engine.
 This will be soon replaced by core.

-Feel free to visit our website for more details: http://www.explorerOS.com.
+Feel free to visit our website for more details at http://www.explorerOS.com.